-The following Structure Replacement Guide from the Vermont Agency of Transportation illustrates State of Vermont requirements for structures impacted during a storm event.
+This Structure Replacement Guide from the Vermont Agency of Transportation (Figure 1) illustrates State of Vermont requirements for structures impacted during a storm event.

-Note that "damaged beyond repair" means it is "not feasible to repair the existing damaged structure," as noted in the Vermont Stream Alteration General Permit (G.11.b).
+Note that "damaged beyond repair" means it is "not feasible to repair the existing damaged structure."
 This includes instances when a culvert, pipe, and/or supporting fill need to be newly assembled, including when a culvert pipe plugged with debris cannot be unplugged.
 A replacement culvert pipe must meet State of Vermont Codes and Standards for size.